corda/corda-docs/content/en/docs/corda-os/4.4/api-vault-query.md

 ## Troubleshooting

-If the results you were expecting do not match actual returned query results we recommend you add an entry to your `log4j2.xml` configuration file to enable display of executed SQL statements:
+If the results you were expecting do not match actual returned query results, we recommend that you add an entry to your `log4j2.xml` configuration file to enable display of executed SQL statements:

 ```kotlin
 <Logger name="org.hibernate.SQL" level="debug" additivity="false">